 7. Specialty Foam Mattress

-Specialty foam mattresses are best suited for people with back or joint pains but they do not want a pure memory foam mattress.
-They can also be used to correct heat levels in bed to get them just right.
+Specialty foam mattresses are best suited for people with back or joint pain, but they do not want a pure memory foam mattress.
+They can also be used to correct heat levels in beds to get them just right.

 - Very user based